WiredMind2/PLD-AGILE/UML_Diagrams/README.md

 - 🔌 VS Code extension: "PlantUML" by jebbs
 - 💻 Command line: `plantuml *.puml`

-### Regenerating SVG from PlantUML
+### Generating SVG from PlantUML

-SVG files have already been generated and are included in the repository.
-To regenerate them after modifying `.puml` files:
+To generate/regenerate SVG files from PlantUML source files:

-**Option 1: Using the Python script (recommended)**
+**Option 1: Using the Python script (generates HTML with embedded SVG)**
 ```bash
 python convert_plantuml.py
 ```
-This script uses the PlantUML online server to convert all `.puml` files to SVG.
+This creates HTML files in `plantuml_sources/` that you can open in your browser.
+Each HTML file:
+- Displays the diagram with SVG rendering
+- Has a "Download SVG" button to get the SVG file
+- Allows right-click "Save Image As..." to save as SVG
+- Shows the PlantUML source code

 **Option 2: Using PlantUML command line (if installed)**
 ```bash